 As early childhood educators and researchers, Helen and I spend a lot of time thinking about how to explain a child’s development to parents and caregivers.
 To understand how much parents and caregivers know about child development, we often ask them what they want for their child—to do well in school, get along with others, to be resilient.
 Over the years, one response has eclipsed the others—parents say they want their child to be a happy and kind person.
-In essence, they want a socially and emotionally aware kid who knows how to thrive in an ever-changing world.
+In essence, they want to build their child’s executive funtion skills.
 From this answer, we ask, what does a parent need to know about a child’s social and emotional development?
 Here’s what we often tell parents.

 The skill of managing one’s emotions is linked to executive function (EF)—a host of skills that that help us plan and prioritize, balance workflow, and set and achieve goals.
 While EF skills are often discussed in relation to traditional learning environments, such as school, these skills also help to manage emotions and interactions with others.
 We use these skills when working with others to take turns, share ideas, and be a part of a team.
 We also use EF skills to regulate our thoughts and feelings to make sure we are kind to ourselves and others.

 Here’s a way to think about EF skills to help parents understand the development of EF skills in relation to social behavior and how children use them: